mparkcode/chicken_cha_cha/README.md

 My solution was to give the player the choice to have music or not, they can turn the music on once the game starts if they choose.

 Manual testing was done to ensure:
-* The game plays as intended
+* The game plays as intended.
-* Appropriate win/loose notifications show up
+* Appropriate win/loose notifications show up.
-* appropriate information is displayed on the game information sheet
+* Appropriate information is displayed on the game information sheet.
-* modals work correctly
+* Modals work correctly.
-* the controls provided to the player (new game buttons, audio control buttons, how to play button) work correctly
+* The controls provided to the player (new game buttons, audio control buttons, how to play button) work correctly.
 * Many tests to ensure the game is fun to play!

 ## Deployment